-At the end of the path we come to the new churchyard, which is still open for burials (M).
-It contains an area for cremated remains to the left (N).
+At the end of the path we come to the new churchyard, which is still open for burials.
+It contains an area for cremated remains to the left.

 We turn right here however and walk along the path between the old and the new churchyards.
 In the trees to the right, we see a large monument from the 1870s to Frances and Thomas, the wife and child of James Trubshaw Johnson, of an angel carrying a cross (O).
 Whilst the theology behind this is dubious, the effect is rather striking.
 Leaving the main path and walking past the angel through the trees we come to an open area in front of the east end of the church.
 There we find the headstone of Elizabeth Logan (R), at the time of writing laid flat on the ground.
 She was a nurse who served with Florence Nightingale in the Crimea, and was regarded by Nightingale as one of her most gifted staff.
 Close by we find the grave of Otho Steel, Rector of the parish from 1893 to 1913 (S).
 There is also a memorial to him within the chancel of the church.

-Close to the church we can see the flat graves of the Pinches family from the early 1800s (Q), Just to the side of the Pinches tomb there is the rather small grave of Percival Howard, another long serving Rector of the parish from 1913 to 1946 (R).
+Close to the church we can see the flat graves of the Pinches family from the early 1800s (T), Just to the side of the Pinches tomb there is the rather small grave of Percival Howard, another long serving Rector of the parish from 1913 to 1946 (U).
 He served for some time as an army chaplain in France in the First World War.

 We walk now around to the south side of the church and the rather splendid chest graves of the Hodgson family from the 1840s (V).
 Around the corner on the south side of the church there is the imposing tomb of the Jackson family of Wall (W).
 It holds the remains of several generations of that family, including those of Thomas Jackson who was headmaster of Dudley Free Grammar School in the late eighteenth century.
-The grassed region to the left will be the site of the new parish rooms, due to be built in 2023 (T).
+The grassed region to the left will be the site of the proposed new parish rooms.
 No doubt the required archaeological investigations will turn up some interesting items.
-Watch this space.